BeyondTheClouds/enoslib/README.rst

-Distributed systems practitioners on bare-metal testbeds know it: resources (e.g. computes, networks) on a bare-metal infrastructure may have these slight differences between each others that experimental code can become hairy.
+Distributed systems practitioners on bare-metal testbeds know it: resources (e.g. computes, networks) on a bare-metal infrastructure may have these slight differences between each other that experimental code can become hairy.
 For such code, achieving practical portability (e.g changing the infrastructure parameters) is thus a tedious time consuming task.